Drowning tragedy: Dad who died saving child at Wellington's Seatoun Wharf identified as Valeliano Mita

 • Football: Giant killers Seatoun play hearts out but Napier City Rovers just in a different class

-Mita was taken to Wellington Hospital in a critical condition and died a short time later.

-His death will be referred to the Coroner.
+Mita's death will be referred to the Coroner.

-Police said they still had to notify members of the family before publicly naming the victim.

 Residents around Marine Parade described several ambulances, police cars and a fire truck blocking off the street as ambulance staff performed CPR for a lengthy period of time on Saturday night.